MaciejFigat/SinglePageA_React/README.md

 styled components example - quick and easy way to reuse StyledImage component that allows me to pass custom properties like width or height
 In parent component ```<StyledImage width='30%'/>``` In StyledImage component ```width: ${(props) => (props.width ? props.width : '80%')};```

+### Miscellaneous
+ACUnitsBottomView.jpg - Image by Peggy und Marco Lachmann-Anke from Pixabay (Free for commercial use)

+ACHouseFacade.jpg - Image by MICHOFF from Pixabay ACFacade.jpg - Image by Free-Photos from Pixabay ACBuildingFacade.jpg - Image by Sławomir Kowalewski from Pixabay